kevin-goetz/Optimizing-Pandas-Data-Types/README.md

 [<img src="https://github.com/kevin-goetz/Optimizing-Pandas-Data-Types/blob/main/Seaborn%20Test%20Datasets/Seaborn%20Test%20Data%20Sets%20Downsized%20Ranking.PNG" height="400em" align="center"/>

 Another great plus of this project is when you safe your downsized DataFrame to **df.to_feather(path)**.
-All the data types are safed so you only have to do it once and it costs way less disc space and the read/write speed is much faster.
+All the data types are safed so you only have to do it once + it costs way less disc space + the read/write speed is much faster.

 ## Copy & Try Yourself!